Book a Call

 Giorgia Lupi’s data humanism

-Pentagram partner Giorgia Lupi spoke about what she sees as an innovative and deeply humanistic approach to data visualisation.
-Using examples from her own career, she illustrated how turning raw data into visuals and stories can highlight the human stories behind the numbers.
+As a Pentagram partner, Giorgia Lupi showcased her humanistic approach to data visualisation.
+Using stories from her own career, she explained how turning raw data into compelling visuals can uncover the heartfelt stories behind the numbers.
+This personal focus disrupts the view of data as cold statistics, instead shining a light on the very human narratives they represent.

 Mozilla’s brand evolution by JKR